HIDDEN HISPANIC HERITAGE

 Even more absurd!

-A report that should make most Americans better understand their Latino neighbors and their right to be here made this American conclude that he had "another argument against Mexican immigration amnesty."
+A report that should make most Americans better understand their Hispanic neighbors and their right to be here made this American conclude that he had "another argument against Mexican immigration amnesty."

 You can be in denial because you don't know your history.
 But when you have historians correcting your ignorance and you remain in denial, when you are offended by a report that uproots America's hidden Hispanic heritage, perhaps you should look in the mirror and have a sincere talk with yourself.